Pabitapun23/Pursell/README.md

 ## Technologies
 We used the following tools and technologies to develop this app:
-* Frontend - Bootstrap, HTML, CSS, Javascript
+* Frontend - Bootstrap, Blade, HTML, CSS, Javascript
 * Backend - Laravel
 * Database - Localhost (XAMPP, APACHE)